Bird Club Home

 Turkey Point Migrants and Hawk Watch Kickoff

 Join us for the traditional kick-off to the annual Turkey Point Hawk Watch, which runs every day from Labor Day weekend through Thanksgiving.
-Walk through the woods and fields for migrant songbirds.
+Walk through the woods and fields for migrant songbirds, including early warblers.
 Be prepared for a round-trip hike to the Point, a distance of about two miles.
 The pace will be leisurely.
-Most of the walking is on a gravel road with good footing, but there are hilly sections.
+Most of the walking is on a gravel road with good footing, but there are a few hilly sections.
 Wear comfortable shoes/boots for walking.
 Bring drinks and/or snacks.
 Sunscreen and bug spray are strongly recommended.

 Meet at the Turkey Point Parking Lot at 7:00 a.m. for a half-day trip.
 From the town of North East, go south on Rt.
 272 about 11 miles.
 The road ends at the parking lot.